babatana/csinparallel-image/README.md

 - Image Version
 - Owner of the Pi (taken from /etc/owner)

-Note that this tracking only works when the Pi is connected to St. Olaf Guest.
+Note that this tracking only works when the Pi is connected to a St. Olaf network, such as St. Olaf Guest.

 ### hd-image
 The HD Image also includes a tool called `hd-image` that can help you manage your image.